Hyejin-Claire-Lee/ARSPA/README.md

   Witness file written to 'witness'
   ```
-- Similarly, we can compute the root in by using functions $r<number>$
+- Similarly, we can compute the root by using functions $r<number>$
   ```
   zokrates compile -i r1.zok
   zokrates compute-witness --verbose >> output.txt